 The Anointing Oil

-The Anointing Oil smelled more delicate and milder than the Spikenard Magdalena perfume which is a combination of frankincense, myrrh and spikenard.
-It also has a lighter color as compared to the perfume and less concentrated.
+The Anointing Oil smelled more delicate and milder than the Spikenard Magdalena perfume which is a combination of frankincense, myrrh, and spikenard.
+It also has a lighter color compared to the perfume and less concentrated.
 I have used the perfume twice already but I haven’t used the anointing oil yet.

 I grew up loving nature so much that when I came here in the city to study in college, communing with nature was one of the things I missed back home in my province in Bicol.
 To combat homesickness, I started growing my own little garden in our apartment and for the article that I am about to share to you, I believe this was a God-given opportunity. 🙂